 I mean, Democrats at least are very loyal to each other in terms of getting things done and standing together.

-Uh, you know, you remember what happened with President Trump as far as health care in 2017, and John McCain with the the famous thumbs down that that killed that vote.
+You know, you remember what happened with President Trump as far as health care in 2017 and John McCain with the famous thumbs down that killed that vote.

 There's no McCain's in the Democratic Party.

-No one is gonna stand up to Pelosi or AOC or Schumer.
+No one is going to stand up to Pelosi or AOC or Schumer.

-When you hear a Green New Deal, you think that's a pipe dream.
+When you hear Green New Deal, you think that's a pipe dream.

 No, it ain't.

-That this is all happening if Joe Biden wins, and that's why, like in Sean's book, Live Free or Die, he says is the most important election of our lifetime, because the country will be more than fundamentally changed under a Democratic administration, given if it lines up House, Senate, White House, all one party.
+And that's why, like in Sean's book, Let Free or Die, he says this is the most important election of our lifetime, because the country will be more than fundamentally changed under a Democratic administration, given if it lines up House, Senate, White House, all one party.

 But then they do another.